xiix0/scam/README.md

-You will live a long, healthy, happy life and make bags of money.
+You will soon meet a person who will play an important role in your life.